jonhiggs/driller/README.md

 # driller

-Driller's primary purpose is to clean paths.
+Driller's primary purpose is to clean and standardise paths.

 - Tilde's (~) are always expanded.
 - Directories always have a trailing slash.